jesseduffield/jesseduffield.github.io/_posts/2025-2-15-Mr-Internet.md

 'Well, I was wondering...'
 I paused as I considered the best way to ask this favour.
 'I was wondering if you could help me with something.
 I need to advertise my website for my company to increase sales and I don't know how to do SEO or A-B testing or anything like that and I was hoping you could just promote my site directly... at least, somebody told me that you might be able to help me out somehow'.

 Mr Internet said nothing.
 We shared a long silence during which I felt like a complete idiot. _Why did I waste my time doing a crash course on Spanish yesterday when everyone knows that Brazilians speak Portugese?_ Two ducks had an altercation over a larger-than-average piece of bread.
-Eventually Mr Internet spoke: 'if you had asked me for help three years ago, I would have told you that you were out of luck.
+Eventually Mr Internet spoke: 'If you had asked me for help three years ago, I would have told you that you were out of luck.
 In the arena of the internet, there are no shortcuts.
 You either outbid your opponents to get your website featured, or your create something that organically captures people's attention.
 Either way, I do not play favourites.'

 This was not what I wanted to hear.
 'You said that was three years ago.
 What about now?
 Have you changed your mind?'